hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 If one has, say, 1 to 8 old USB3 disks with volume labels `DISK1` ... `DISK8` all plugged into the (1 or 2) USB3 hubs,
 and each disk has a matching single root folder `mergerfs_Root_1` ... `mergerfs_Root_8` containing subfolders of media to be served.
-Note that some folders are duplicated across 2 or more disks to make a backup.
+Note that some 'top level media folder's are duplicated across 2 or more other disks as backups.
 ```
 DISK1 -- mergerfs_Root_1 --|--ClassicMovies
                            |--Footy-----------|--1997